Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

 After four weeks, hair, urine, and red blood cell levels of zinc rose significantly in the zinc picolinate group but there was no change for zinc gluconate, zinc citrate or placebo.

 As mentioned earlier, zinc deficiency is a well-known cause of hair loss that can be reversed when corrected with zinc supplementation.
 However, it may take several months before you see results.
+If you want to give it a try, I recommend this zinc picolinate supplement.

 There is also more evidence for the use of zinc supplementation for people suffering from telogen effluvium and alopecia areata than androgenetic related hair loss, but some studies have shown positive results especially when combined with other treatments.